Order

 Personalized health guidance

-Information that may support decisions about follow-up monitoring, nutrition conversations, or preventive care planning.
+Information to support decisions about follow-up care, monitoring, nutrition, and preventive care planning.

 A Solution for Adverse Drug Reactions